LukasW01/db-brm/README.md

 # DB

-A SQL backup and restore manager that safely stores your database dumps in an S3 bucket and provides notifications via Discord webhooks, Pushover and Mailgun.
+A SQL backup and restore manager that safely stores your database dumps in a local or remote location and provides notifications via Discord webhooks, Pushover, or SMTP.

 ## Getting Started